Jason-Adam/Jason-Adam.github.io/about.md

 ---
 ### Reason For This Blog's Existence

 Hello, and thanks for reading!
 My name is Jason, and if you've managed to stumble upon this site, then it means you have a passion for data science just like I do.
 I created this blog for a couple of reasons.
 First, I wanted a creative outlet for any interesting data science projects that I work on.
 It's important in this field to craft your project/analysis/model in a way that is easily consumed by technical and non-technical folks alike.
 Second, I wanted a place to chronicle my journey through the Data Science graduate program at Northwestern University.
 My hope is that it will inspire others to pursue something that they are passionate about and find interesting!
+I'm a huge believer in lifelong learning!

 ### Background & Bio